 I will see you on the road.

 The Latest Vagabonding Travel Posts

-I’ve been told over and over since my escape from Corporate America to begin vagabonding travel in 2006: “I could never do what you do.”
+I’ve been told over and over since I began vagabonding travel in 2006: “I could never do what you do.”

 Actually, you can!
 This style of travel costs less than staying at home.
-I’ve helped lots of people escape their cubicles to begin traveling the world.
-If you do what others won’t, you can live how others can’t.
+I’ve helped lots of people escape their cubicles to begin traveling the world and enjoying adventure.

 Check out my www.scienceofescape.com site for tips, mindset, and world travel preparation.